DomiMartinGlogi/DynamicModbusMaster/docRaw/Usage/SlaveDevices.md

 For certain use cases the above API might not be sufficient, it is however possible to achieve similar functionality by implementing the dynamic_modbus_master::slave::SlaveDeviceIfc Interface.
-As long as this interface is implemented into a custom class, usage of Slave Devices should be the same from an application perspective.
+As long as this interface is implemented by a custom class, usage of Slave Devices should be the same from an application perspective.

 For an example on how to implement this interface see dynamic_modbus_master::slave::SlaveDevice.